eurostat/PowerBI-connector/README.md

 </tr>
 </table>

-The only caveat is that there is a limit to the number ofcategories - 50.
+The only caveat is that there is a limit to the number of categories - 50.
 If this limit is exceeded, no data is returned.
 The Connector will show this error:

 <table>
 <header>